opensafely-core/ehrql/docs/wiki-docs/installation-and-setup.md

                    {generate-dataset,dump-dataset-sql,create-dummy-tables,generate-measures,sandbox,test-connection} ...

-:spiral_notepad: This command does not specify anything for ehrQL to do as yet.
+:notepad_spiral: This command does not specify anything for ehrQL to do as yet.

 Generate datasets in OpenSAFELY
 ...